wbcomdesigns/onlinetexasltc/plugins/onlinetexasltc-core/README.txt

 Yes, you can disable automatic creation in Settings > Texas Core.
 You can then use the manual sync tools when needed.

+= How do vendor codes work? =

+Vendors can generate registration codes for their customers.
+When customers redeem these codes using the [vendor_code_redeem] shortcode, they are automatically enrolled in the associated courses through the admin's Automator recipes.

+= Can I limit how many codes vendors can generate? =

+Yes, admins can set per-product limits on code generation and optionally require approval for code generation requests through the Vendor Code Generation Permissions meta box on each product.

 = What happens to LearnDash groups when vendor products are created? =

 Each vendor product gets its own LearnDash group that's linked to the same courses as the original admin product.
 The vendor is automatically set as the group leader.